elixir-lang/elixir/README.md

 * #elixir-lang on freenode IRC
 * [Textmate Bundle for Elixir](https://github.com/josevalim/elixir-tmbundle)

+## Modules

+In order to create a new module in Elixir, all we have to do is to call the `module` macro passing its contents:

+    module Math do
+      def sum(a, b) do
+        a + b
+      end
+    end

+    Math.sum(1, 2) #=> 3

+There are many definitions available inside the Elixir modules.
+They are:

+* `def`  - defines a function;
+* `defp` - defines a private function;
+* `defmacro` - defines a macro;
+* `defrecord` - defines a record;
+* `defprotocol` - defines a protocol;
+* `defimpl` - defines an implementation for a protocol

+All those definitions will be described with the detail throughout this tutorial.

+### Module nesting

+In Elixir, nesting a module inside the other does not affect the its name:

+    module Foo do
+      module Bar do
+      end
+    end

+The example above will define two modules `Foo` and `Bar`.
+Notice that the second module is **not** called `Foo::Bar`.
+In general, nesting modules is discouraged in Elixir.

+### Directives

+In order to support software-reuse, Elixir supports three directives:

+#### import

+You must use `import` whenever you want to easily access functions from others modules without using the qualified name.
+For instance, if you want to use the `values` function from `Orddict` several times in your module and you don't want to always type `Orddict.values`, you can simply import it:

+    module Math do
+      import Orddict, only: [values: 1]

+      def some_function do
+        # call values(orddict)
+      end
+    end

+In this case, we are importing only the function `values` (with arity 1) from `Orddict`. `only` is a required argument and the call will fail if not given.

+This mechanism cannot be used to import macros.
+Only functions.

+#### require

+`require` has two main responsibilities.
+The first responsibility is to setup references aliases for a given module.
+For instance, one can do:

+    module Math do
+      require MyOrddict, as: Orddict
+    end

+And now, any reference to `Orddict` will be automatically replaced by `MyOrddict`.
+In case one wants to access the original `Orddict`, it can be done by prefixing the module name with `::`:

+    Orddict.values   #=> uses ::MyOrddict.values
+    ::Orddict.values #=> uses ::Orddict.values

+The second responsibility of `require` is to enable the given module macros in the current module.
+For instance, let's suppose you created your own `if` implementation called in the module `MyMacros`.
+If you want to invoke it, you need to first explicitly require the `MyMacros`:

+    module Math do
+      require MyMacros
+      MyMacros.if do_something, it_works
+    end

+An attempt to call a macro that was not loaded will raise an error.
+It is important to note that `require` is the only directive that is **lexical**.
+This means you can require specific macros inside specific functions:

+    module Math do
+      def some_function do
+        require MyMacros, import: true
+        if do_something, it_works
+      end
+    end

+In the example above, we required and imported macros from `MyMacro`, replacing the original `if` implementation by our own during that specific function.
+All other functions in that module will still be able to use the original one.

+You can read more about creating your own macros in the "Meta-programming in Elixir" section.

+#### use

+`use` is the simplest mechanism of all three as it simply intends to be a common API for extension.
+For instance, in order to use `ExUnit` test framework, you simply need to use `ExUnit::Case` in your module:

+    module AssertionTest do
+      use ExUnit::Case

+      def test_always_pass do
+        true = true
+      end
+    end

+By calling `use`, a hook called `__using__` will be invoked in `ExUnit::Case` which will then do the proper setup.
+In other words, `use` is simply a translation to:

+    module AssertionTest do
+      require ExUnit::Case
+      ExUnit::Case.__using__(:"::AssertionTest")

+      def test_always_pass do
+        true = true
+      end
+    end

 ## Meta-programming in Elixir

 Elixir is an homoiconic language.
 Any Elixir program can be represented using its own data structures.
 This section describes the Elixir language specification for such data structures.